joycse06/jORM/README.md

 * How PSR autoloaders work and defer the responsibility of loading of class files to the autoloader

 and many more things.

+It's not anything complete and I will be coming back to it ocassionally to apply new things I learn to this project to make it a more usable one.